 “Adventure is the first word that comes to mind when we think of Baja.
-Almost any trip into ‘The Real Baja’ ends up in some kind of adventure.” – AllAboutBaja
+Almost any trip to ‘The Real Baja’ ends up in some kind of adventure.” – AllAboutBaja

 Adventure – a state of mind, an emotionally stirring experience or an extraordinarily exhilarating sensation that sparks excitement deep within your brain.
-An adventure to one person may be totally boring to another.
-For some it is no adventure unless they’re going 80 MPH + over the bouncy desert or dusty back roads found all over Baja.
+An adventure for one person may be totally boring to another.
+For some, it is no adventure unless they’re going 80 MPH + over the bouncy desert or dusty back roads found all over Baja.
 For others, just driving on Highway 1 in Baja is an adventure, especially if the drive is their first Baja trip.
 Many people cannot begin to imagine that they would ever be able to pet a giant gray whale, let alone kiss one.
 For others, finding that perfect shell on a secluded beach at sunset is as much of an adventure as they will ever need.
-Catching (and releasing) a giant Marlin is an incredible adventure, so is discovering a 50 pound Grouper in 15 feet of water, very close to shore.
+Catching (and releasing) a giant Marlin is an incredible adventure, so is discovering a 50-pound Grouper in 15 feet of water, very close to shore.
 Finding that perfect wave on a hot deserted beach, snorkeling among dancing Manta Rays, digging up an old shark tooth or discovering that small street stand with “the perfect” fish taco.
 All of this is a part of daily life in Baja!